Old Style and New Style dates: Britain and its colonies or possessions

-In the Kingdom of Great Britain and its possessions, the Calendar (New Style) Act 1750 introduced two concurrent changes to the calendar.
+In the Kingdom of Great Britain and its possessions, the Calendar (New Style) Act 1750 (24 Geo.
+2. c.
+23) introduced two concurrent changes to the calendar.
 The first, which applied to England, Wales, Ireland and the British colonies, changed the start of the year from 25 March to 1 January, with effect from "the day after 31 December 1751".
 (Note: The act has to use this formulation since "1 January 1752" was still ambiguous.)
-(Scotland had already made this aspect of the changes, on 1 January 1600.)
+(Scotland had already made this aspect of the changes, with effect from 1 January 1600.)
 The second (in effect (Note: The Calendar Act does not mention Pope Gregory)) adopted the Gregorian calendar in place of the Julian calendar.
 Thus "New Style" can refer to the start-of-year adjustment, to the adoption of the Gregorian calendar, or to the combination of the two.
-It was through their use in the Calendar Act 1750 that the notations "Old Style" and "New Style" came into common usage.
+It was through their use in the 1750 act that the terms and notations "Old Style" and "New Style" came into common usage.